-9 ways to teach kids about money
+9 practical ways to teach kids about the concept of money

 It is important to teach kids how to value money.
 Be a good role model, and ingrain good spending habits early on.